Afro-Colombians: Example of social inequality

 The racism in Colombia is so extreme that it can get Afro-Colombians stopped for just looking suspicious.
 It maximizes where they can go and where they cannot.
 For instance, Afro-Colombians are prevented from getting into some nightclubs and restaurants.
 They are denied entrance to certain places where many elites and tourists usually go.
 People have been moved aside and questioned because of their skin color, while other people can get in without further questioning.
 Bouncers usually tell them that they are hosting a private party and they need invitations to get in.
 They use this as an excuse to stop them from entering these places.

-The television comedy Sábados Felices includes a blackface character.
+The television comedy Sábados Felices, which ran from 1972 to 1998, included a character in blackface.